lawrennd/old_talks/_ai/includes/faith-and-ai.md

 \include{_ai/includes/laplaces-determinism.md}

-### Singularians
+\slides{### Singularians }

-\notes{The notion of Superintelligence in Nick Bostrom's book is that of an infallible omniscience.
-The challenge of superintelligence according to Bostrom is constraining the power of such an entity.
-In practice, the premise is based on the Laplace's straw man.
+\notes{The notion of Superintelligence in, e.g. Nick Bostrom's book [@Bostrom-superintelligence14], is that of an infallible omniscience.
+A major narrative of the book is that the challenge of Superintelligence according is to constrain the power of such an entity.
+In practice, this narrative is strongly related to Laplace's "straw superman".
 No such intelligence could exist due to our ignorance, in practice any real intelligence must express *doubt*.

 Elon Musk has proposed that the only way to defeat the inevitable omniscience would be to augment ourselves with machine like capabilities.
 Ray Kurzweil has pushed the notion of developing ourselves by augmenting our existing cortex with direct connection to the internet.